20+ Industrial Maintenance Training Resources

 EC&M is a magazine and online repository for all things electrical.
 Its online training materials offer safety and other training on electrical maintenance.
 The magazine offers free training webcasts, events, and eBooks and other written materials.

 This online module by OSHAcademy offers electrical safety training that complies with OSHA standards.
 The training module includes slides, video, and a quiz to see if you learned the knowledge sufficiently.

 Do you wish you could expand your knowledge of electric maintenance for free?
-What if it was from a top-tier university like Massachusetts Institute of Technology.
-MIT offers free online seminars on electrical engineering to offer basic understandings of the mechanics of electricity.
+What if it was from a top-tier university like the Massachusetts Institute of Technology?
+MIT offers free online seminars on electrical engineering to offer a basic understanding of the mechanics of electricity.
 This can help you better understand the machines you’re working on as an industrial maintenance worker.

 Industrial Maintenance Training Books